 Four years ago I was part of a Canadian Association of Journalists ethics committee that advised journalists to resist these requests to unpublish stories — however heart-wrenching some might be.
 We gave journalists an out — in “some rare cases” — but didn’t explain what this might look like.

-Now the committee has revisited the issue in an attempt to provide more clarity over when — and how — journalists might evaluate a request to unpublish a story.
+Now the committee has revisited the issue in an attempt to provide more clarity over when — and how — journalists at pce san diego might evaluate a request to unpublish a story.

 The result is our Case Study and Analysis on Unpublishing.
 Take a read on J-Source.